joinpursuit/capstone/software-dev-w-teams/README.md

 If there is a bigger issue to discuss ("I don't think we should build x feature any more, we should do y") - set a separate meeting time.

-If someone is blocked because they are not sure what to work on, talk it out.
+If someone is blocked because they are not sure what to work on, talk out it out if it is quick, if it will take longer, schedule a separate meeting.

-If someone is blocked because they are stuck with their code, figure out a plan to get unblocked:
+If someone is blocked because they are stuck with their code, figure out a plan to get unblocked (outside of this meeting time):

-- Talk it out with another group member after the meeting
+- Talk it out with another group member (after the meeting)
 - Do some pair programming
 - Ask an instructor for guidance